Further to the two ways of populating a Simulation object with data:

 [ 0. , 0. , 0. , 3000. ]], dtype=float32)

-Axes are particularly interesting when you want to chart how one variable relates to another, as in this tutorial notebook.
+Axes are particularly for charting how one variable relates to another, as in this tutorial notebook.

-We noted above that the “axes” are in fact an array of arrays, which allows us to use several axes at once : parallel or perpendicular axes.
+As noted above, the “axes” are in fact an array of arrays making it possible to implement several parallel or perpendicular axes at once.

 Sets of axes in the inner array are “parallel”.
 They allow additional variables to be generated in increments.
 For instance (again take careful note of the position of the square brackets):